Please read carefully through the following terms and conditions for Point Park University housing and food service.

 - Deposits- At the time this contract is returned by the student to Point Park University, the student must make a $400 deposit; $150 liability deposit and a $250 room deposit.
 The liability deposit will be refunded when the student successfully terminates from the residences hall facilities, less amounts deducted for damage.
 Please note; should you have an outstanding balance with the University, the entire deposit will be applied directly to your balance.

 - Guarantee-This contract does not guarantee a space in the residence halls.
 Residential space is allocated based upon availability.

-- Cancellation- If the student voluntarily cancels this contract only the $150 liability deposit will be refunded, the $250 room deposit will be forfeited unless cancelled by the pre-established deadline date published by the University.
+- Cancellation- This contract is for both the fall and spring semesters of the academic year.
+If the student voluntarily cancels this contract during this time period, a 10 percent penalty will be applied and the $250 room deposit will be forfeited.
+The $150 liability deposit will be refunded, as long as there is not an outstanding balance on their student account.
+Contracts canceled by the pre-established deadline date published by the University will be eligible for a full refund of both deposits.
 If the student involuntarily cancels this contract, both deposits will be refunded.

 - Refund Schedule for Residence Life Charges- Any student who voluntarily moves out of the residence halls after moving in and prior to the end of the academic year will be subject to the following refund schedule: